revue-org/revue/docs/website/docs/report/deployment.md

 and can be found [here](https://github.com/revue-org/revue-k3s-deployment/specifications).

 ### Step-by-step guide

-First of all, Revue configuration files are needed.
-After that, the system can be deployed but requires an active cluster component, the Load Balancer.
-This component can be provided by the cloud infrastructure provider or manually installed in a bare-metal environment.
+Before deployment, you'll need the Revue configuration files and an active Load Balancer, provided either by your cloud provider or installed manually on bare-metal environments.

-Moreover, to monitor the system, Grafana and Prometheus are provided.
-So, to deploy the system, these preparative steps are needed and for each component, Helm has to be used.

 1. Install the Ingress Controller, in this case, Traefik:
   ```bash